Actionable Entities Recognition Benchmark for Interactive Fiction: Task validation

 \citet{malyshevaDYP} present the TVMAZE\footnote{https://www.tvmaze.com/} dataset.
 The dataset consists of 13 000 texts that describe plots of TV series split into short episode annotations.
-WikiPlots\footnote{https://github.com/markriedl/WikiPlots} is a collection of 112,936 story plots extracted from English language Wikipedia.
+WikiPlots\footnote{https://github.com/markriedl/WikiPlots} is a collection of 112,936 story plots extracted from the English Wikipedia.
 These two datasets are significantly larger than datasets of interactive fiction.
-Table \ref{tab:relfreq} demonstrates that once again categories "person" and "product" are dominated by CGs, but such categories as "corporation", "organization" and "group" add up themselves to the picture.
+Table \ref{tab:relfreq} demonstrates that once again, categories "person" and "product" are dominated by AEs, but such categories as "corporation," "organization," and "group" add up themselves to the picture.

-Chekhov's Gun is a type of entity that plays a causal role in the development of a narrative.
-Since some of such entities are named, modern NER models could detect some percentage of CGs in a text.
-These would typically be single characters (say, Thor), groups or some organizations (say, Asgard), or objects that are "branded" in some sense (i.e. Mj{\"o}lner, Obedience Potion or statue of Loki).
-Along with CGs that are named, there is a large portion of CGs that are not detected within the framework of NER.
-In this subsection, we have provided a basic benchmark for CGR via fine-tuning XLM-RoBERTa based T-NER model, and have shown that the model trained on CGIF does not have to be only used for interactive fiction but can be applied to other NLP datasets.
+An Actionable Entity is a type of entity that plays a causal role in developing a narrative.
+Since some of such entities are named, modern NER models could detect some percentage of AEs in a text.
+These would typically be single characters (say, Thor), groups or some organizations (say, Asgard), or objects that are "branded" in some sense (i.e., Mj{\"o}lner, Obedience Potion, or statue of Loki).
+Along with AEs that are named, a large portion of AEs is not detected within the framework of NER.
+In this subsection, we have provided a basic benchmark for AER via fine-tuning XLM-RoBERTa based T-NER model and have shown that the model trained on BAER does not have to be only used for interactive fiction but can be applied to other NLP datasets.